 About Pow Wow

-The Pow Wow is a three-day event of music and dance that is both a celebration and competition with participants vying for prizes and honoring enduring Native traditions.
-The first day begins around sundown, with an elder blessing the grounds with sage and offering a prayer for good spirit and a good time.
+The Pow Wow is a three-day event of Traditional Native American live music and dance that is both a celebration and cultural competition with participants vying for prizes and honoring enduring Native traditions.
+The first day begins around sundown, with an elder blessing the grounds and offering a prayer for good spirit and honoring our Native People carrying on our customs and traditions.
 This is traditionally followed by an exhibition of bird singing and dancing.

 Then, it’s time for the climactic round of contest dancing.
 It’s the last opportunity for all of the competitors to impress the judges.
 Once that is over, the judges’ votes are tabulated, the winners announced, and prizes awarded.